Practical tips for holding your baby and helping them attach for a comfortable feed.

 The early days of breastfeeding are a time of learning together.
 Holding your baby in a way that feels comfortable and supports good attachment can make feeding easier and more enjoyable.

-There’s no single “right” way so try a few positions to see what works for you both.
-You might use different holds at different times or as your baby grows.
+There’s no single 'right' way so try a few positions to see what works for you both.
+You might hold your baby in different ways at different times or as your baby grows.
 The most important thing is that you and your baby feel comfortable and relaxed.

 Make yourself comfortable

-In the early days, breastfeeding takes time, so it helps to start in a calm, well-prepared space.
-A little planning can make a big difference.
-Choose where you’ll feed, keep what you need within reach, and get comfortable.
+In the early days, breastfeeding may take time.
+Choose a comfortable place to feed and keep what you need within reach.
 When you’re relaxed, your milk flows more easily, helping your baby feed more effectively.

 Choose your space and position